 Coda Signature, a Colorado company co-founded by Elizabeth Cooke, offers nominees a “cannabis-infused chocolate culinary experience.”
 Dessert chef and director of edibles, Lauren Gockley, will put together a home tasting of Coda’s award-winning chocolates, which combine single-sourced cacao from family farms in South America with C02-extracted cannabis oil.

 In the rapidly growing CBD category, the cleverly named SHEbd takes center stage.
 Founder and CEO Kara Harrison’s THC-free products are organic and oh so chic.
-From its line of tinctures, balm, and softgels―all sourced from sun-grown hemp, pesticide-free, sustainable and made in the USA―nominees are treated to the SHEbd Broad Spectrum Hemp Balm, a blend of broad spectrum hemp extract, soothing lavender, eucalyptus essential oil, and beeswax.
+From its line of oils, balm, and softgels―all sourced from sun-grown hemp, pesticide-free, sustainable and made in the USA―nominees are treated to the SHEbd Broad Spectrum Hemp Balm, a blend of broad spectrum hemp extract, soothing lavender, eucalyptus essential oil, and beeswax.
 SHEbd also has partnered with One Tree Planted to take part in its $1 Million Tree Challenge to raise funds to replace a million trees that were lost to California wildfires―a cause that resonates strongly in Los Angeles.

 Other gifts that give back to causes that matter to women are TAPS for Hope’s Afghan Collection, which supports women impacted by war, Blush & Whimsy’s Lunaria star necklaces that are packaged and shipped by people with disabilities, the Curlee Girlee empowerment book series for young girls and The Right To Shower’s head-to-toe cleansers that support mobile shower initiatives for the homeless.
 Win or lose, that’s something every nominee can feel good about.